sergeinack3/PowerEduc/local/readme.txt

 Local plugin web services
 -------------------------
-During plugin installation or upgrade, the web service definitions are read from /local/nicehack/db/services.php and are automatically installed/updated in Moodle.
+During plugin installation or upgrade, the web service definitions are read from /local/nicehack/db/services.php and are automatically installed/updated in PowerEduc.

 sample files
 /local/nicehack/db/services.php